-Make sure the outdoor and indoor sensors are reporting to the receiver.
+Make sure the outdoor and indoor sensors are reporting to the receiver a.
+Choose the receiver location and outdoor sensor location within the range of each other

 To make sure that data is receiving to router can be shown by light indicating in indoor unit of router, similarly indoor unit also have a blinking light in a router.
 Light is on indicate those unit are connected, and data is received.